 PACKAGING

 Each product shall be wrapped in a moisture-proof paper or polyethylene bag and packed in a suitable cardboard carton.
 The packing may also be done as agreed between the purchaser and the supplier.
-On the package of the product batch Number, Lot Number, and Serial Number shall be mentioned.
+On the package of the product batch number, lot number, and serial number shall be mentioned.

+All Dimensions in milimetres.

+Fig. 1 Forceps, Artery, Dandy’s Pattern

 ANNEX A